jdyen/FREE/Readme.txt

 2. INLA <http://www.r-inla.org/>
 See the links above for relevant details.
 Note that rstan and INLA are not currently available through the CRAN and must be installed according to the instructions on their websites.

-FREE imports functions from several packages (see DESCRIPTION file) and these packages must be installed for FREE to install and load correctly.
+FREE imports functions from several packages (see Depends and Imports in the DESCRIPTION file) and these packages must be installed for FREE to install and load correctly.
 With the exception of rstan and INLA, all other packages are available through the CRAN and should be easy to install.

 If package 'maptools' is not installed correctly from the CRAN, try
 >> install.packages("maptools", repos="http://R-Forge.R-project.org")